DeSmart/laravel-layout/README.md

-Make your controller to manage site structure.
+Controller which defines page structure.

 # Installation
 Add `desmart\laravel-layout` as a requirement to composer.json: